ky-42/petite/README.md

 * `--postgres-uri TEXT`: URI of the PostgreSQL database to connect to.  [env var: POSTGRES_URI; required]
 * `--migrations-directory PATH`: Path to location where the migration files are stored.  [env var: MIGRATIONS_DIRECTORY; required]
-* `--no-transaction`: Apply migrations without wrapping them in a transaction. <span style="color: #800000; text-decoration-color: #800000; font-weight: bold">Danger:</span> Running migrations without a transaction is dangerous.
-If a migration fails when this is set, part of a migration may be applied but not recorded.
-This means part of the migration may rerun next time migrations are applied, leaving the database in an inconsistent state.
-It is recommended to only use this flag if the migrations being applied do not support being run in a transaction.
+* `--no-transaction`: Apply migrations without wrapping them in a transaction. <span style="color: #800000; text-decoration-color: #800000; font-weight: bold">Danger:</span> Running migrations without a transaction is risky.
+If a migration fails, the failing statement and all subsequent statements in the file will be skipped, and they will not be retried later.
+This can leave your database in an inconsistent state.
+Use this flag only if your migrations cannot run in a transaction.
 * `--help`: Show this message and exit.

 **Example**